 It’s important to check your account because errors do occur.
 If you see a defaulted debt or missed payment on your credit file that you are sure is a mistake or you want to contest, first you should bring the matter up with the lender that placed it there (not the credit reference agencies).

 For example if it’s a missed mobile phone contract bill, then you should bring it up with your mobile network provider first.

 - The lender didn’t try to collect the payments

 - Mistaken identity and admin errors

 - You were in arrears by fewer than three months

 - Duplicate defaults (usually added a second time by a debt collector)

 - The debt was Statute Barred

-If they do not agree to remove it for whatever reason, you can then ask the credit reference agency to do it for you – providing evidence.
+If they do not agree to remove it for whatever reason, you can then ask the credit reference agencies to do it for you – providing evidence of the mistake.

-Removing a default can be a tiresome process and you may want the help of Step Change or Citizens Advice as you go through the process.
+Removing a default from your credit report can be a tiresome process and you may want the help of Step Change or Citizens Advice as you go through the process.